-Renault Captur Review 2022
+Renault Captur Review 2024

 Renault Captur At A Glance

 Front-seat passengers won’t feel cramped at all, and in the rear a sliding bench allows you to prioritise boot or passenger space.
-It’s a handy feature that means you’ll have no issues getting tall adults in the back but equally can slide the rear seats forward to free up boot space when needed.
+It’s a handy feature that means you’ll have no issues getting tall adults in the back, but equally can slide the rear seats forward to increase boot capacity when needed.

-You'll find the Renault has an engine for everyone, too.
-You can choose from petrol, and plug-in hybrid petrol models but the 140PS TCe petrol does everything you need – it’s plenty quick, has enough grunt for shifting the car when it’s loaded and will return more than 40mpg all day long.
+There’s an engine for all requirements, too.
+You can choose from petrol and plug-in hybrid petrol models, but the 140PS TCe petrol does everything you need – it’s plenty quick, has enough grunt for shifting the car when it’s loaded and will return more than 40mpg all day long.

 The Captur scores highly in the value-for-money stakes.
 Even entry-level models get full LED headlights and cruise control, auto lights and wipers, climate control, keyless entry and wireless phone charging.
-Prices range from £22,000 for a 90PS TCe Evolution model to nearly £33,000 for a R S Line 160PS PHEV.
+Prices range from £22,000 for a 90PS TCe Evolution model to nearly £33,000 for an R S Line 160PS PHEV.

 Looking for a second opinion?
 Why not read heycar’s Renault Captur review.